 MASTER OF ARTS (MA) IN

-An online MA in Journalism from The University of Alabama can help you navigate a complex and evolving media environment.
+An online MA in Journalism & Media Studies from The University of Alabama can help you navigate the complex and evolving media landscape.
 Whether you are a journalist eager to expand your craft or desire to teach in the field, this online program can help you achieve your professional aspirations.

 Tuition Per Hour$420

-Develop your digital media, writing and business skills with a master's degree in Journalism.
+Develop your digital media, writing and business skills with a master's degree in Journalism & Media Studies.

 Please note that courses are subject to change.